U :Dessert Story

 Tools: Sketch App, Illustrator, InVision

-U :Dessert Story is a sit-down dessert place in San Francisco that serves Korean, Japanese, and Thai-influenced desserts.
-The business focuses on the presentation of its food and decor, explaining its growing popularity since opening in May 2018.
-Although U :Dessert Story is active on Facebook, Instagram, Yelp, and Uber Eats, they currently do not have a website.
+U :Dessert Story is a sit-down dessert restaurant in San Francisco that serves Korean, Japanese, and Thai-influenced desserts.
+The business focuses on the presentation of its food and decor, which has contributed to its growing popularity since opening in May 2018.
+To build its online presence, U :Dessert Story wants to launch a brand-new website that shows what the restaurant has to offer.

 To design a responsive website for U :Dessert Story customers

-To expand upon U :Dessert Story’s branding that is consistent with their existing brand direction
+To develop U :Dessert Story’s branding that is consistent with its current brand direction

 Goal: To research the current position of the business and its customers